Athletics at the 2024 Summer Olympics – Men's 1500 metres: Summary

-Given the rivalry between Norway's Olympic 1500-metre champion, and World 5000-metre champion, Jakob Ingebrigtsen and Great Britain's World 1500-metre champion, and World indoor 3000-metre champion, Josh Kerr; the men's 1500 metres at the 2024 Summer Olympics had been billed as a "Race for the Ages" by World Athletics President, middle-distance great, and double Olympic champion over the 'metric mile', Sebastian Coe.
+Given the rivalry between Norway's reigning Olympic 1500-metre champion, and World 5000-metre champion, Jakob Ingebrigtsen and Great Britain's World 1500-metre champion, and World indoor 3000-metre champion, Josh Kerr; the men's 1500 metres at the 2024 Summer Olympics had been billed as a "Race for the Ages" by World Athletics President Sebastian Coe.
+Other potential challengers for medals according to World Athletics included: 2019 World Champion Timothy Cheruiyot, the USA's Yared Nuguse and France's Azeddine Habz.

+Ingebrigtsen came into the Games as the world leader, his 3:26.73 came close to Hicham El Guerrouj's 26 year old world record of 3:26.00.
+Other athletes who had clocked times among the fastest in 2024 at the time of the Games included Cheruiyot, Brian Komen, Nuguse, Cole Hocker and Neil Gourley.

 Ingebrigtsen had won the Olympic title three years earlier and his confidence and high expectations had affected his race strategy in recent years.
-After comfortably winning every race he entered, at the 2022 World Championships, Ingebrigtsen was in the lead of the 1500 metres, expecting to continue to the finish.
-However, Great Britain's Jake Wightman, who had tracked every move but never put his face in the wind, sprinted around him in the last 200 metres to take the World gold.
-Ingebrigtsen then entered his secondary event, the 5000 meters, with a chip on his shoulder, where his speed from the shorter distance overwhelmed the distance oriented runners.

-Again at the 2023 World Championships, as Ingebrigtsen was in the lead, expecting to continue to the finish and regain his title, Kerr, a clubmate of Wightman since their childhoods, repeated almost exactly the Wightman tactic, tracking Ingebrigtsen while sheltering from the front, before attacking at 200 metres to go and sprinting around to take the gold.
+At the 2022 World Championships, Great Britain's Jake Wightman, sprinted around him in the last 200 metres to take the World gold.
+Wightman was unable to compete at the Olympics due to injury.
+The following year, at the 2023 World Championships, Kerr - a clubmate of Wightman since their childhoods, repeated almost exactly the Wightman tactic, attacking at 200 metres to go and sprinting around to take the gold.

-Again Ingebrigtsen entered the 5000 meters with a point to prove, and again he won.

-Ingebrigtsen came to a major championship again, the Olympic Games, as the world leader, his 3:26.73 came close to Hicham El Guerrouj's 26 year old world record of 3:26.00.
-Behind him the reigning World Champion, Kerr who had won the one major race between them that year, the Bowerman Mile; the returning Olympic silver medalist Timothy Cheruiyot, Brian Komen, Yared Nuguse, Cole Hocker, Neil Gourley and World Championship bronze medalist Narve Gilje Nordås.
-Wightman was injured before the British trials, and had indeed carried injuries since 2022, having been unable to defend his title in 2023.
-All of the others, however, were in Paris, and qualified safely through the rounds to the final avoiding the repechage.